Azizabdultushar/Tools-CommandUserInterface/linux_OS_cmd.md

-# Title of Your Notes
+# Most oftenly used linux based Command

 ## Section 1: Commands
 Here are some useful shell commands: